tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

            </endpoint-description>
     </endpoint-descriptions>
     $

-Note that listexports produced a small table with **Endpoint ID**, **Container ID**, and **Service ID** columns.
-As shown above, if the Endpoint ID is copyed and used in listexports, it will then print out the endpoint description (xml) for the newly-created endpoint.
+Note that ``listexports`` produced a small table with **Endpoint ID**, **Container ID**, and **Service ID** columns.
+As shown above, if the Endpoint ID is copied and used in listexports, it will then print out the endpoint description (XML) for the newly-created endpoint.

-Also as indicated in the exportservice command output, a file edef.xml has also been written to the filesystem containing the endpoint description xml known as EDEF).  `EDEF is a standardized xml format <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteserviceadmin.html#i1889341>`_ that gives all of the remote service meta-data required for a consumer to import an endpoint.
-The edef.xml file will contain the same xml printed to the console via the 'listexports b96927ad-1d00-45ad-848a-716d6cde8443' console command.
+Also as indicated in the ``exportservice`` command output, a file *edef.xml* has also been written to the filesystem containing the endpoint description XML known as EDEF).
+`EDEF is a standardized XML format <https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteserviceadmin.html#i1889341>`_ that gives all of the remote service meta-data required for a consumer to import an endpoint.
+The *edef.xml* file will contain the same XML printed to the console via the ``listexports b96927ad-1d00-45ad-848a-716d6cde8443`` console command.

 Importing the XmlRpcHelloImpl Remote Service
 ============================================

 For a consumer to use this remote service, another python process should be started using the same command:

 .. code-block:: console

    ipopo-0.8.0$ python -m samples.run_rsa_xmlrpc
    ** Pelix Shell prompt **
    $

-If you have started this second python process from the same location, all that's necessary to trigger the import of the remote service, and have a consumer sample start to call it's methods is to use the console **importservice** command:
+If you have started this second python process from the same location, all that's necessary to trigger the import of the remote service, and have a consumer sample start to call it's methods is to use the ``importservice`` console command:

 .. code-block:: console

    $ importservice
    Imported 1 endpoints from EDEF file=edef.xml
-    Python IHello service consumer received sync response: PythonSync says: Howdy PythonSync that's a nice runtime you got there done with sayHelloAsync method
-    done with sayHelloPromise method
+   Python IHello service consumer received sync response: PythonSync says: Howdy PythonSync that's a nice runtime you got there done with sayHelloAsync method done with sayHelloPromise method
    Proxy service=ServiceReference(ID=21, Bundle=7, Specs=['org.eclipse.ecf.examples.hello.IHello']) imported. rsid=http://127.0.0.1:8181/xml-rpc:3
    $ async response: PythonAsync says: Howdy PythonAsync that's a nice runtime you got there promise response: PythonPromise says: Howdy PythonPromise that's a nice runtime you got there

 This indicates that the remote service was imported, and the methods on the remote service were called by the consumer.

-Here is the code for the consumer (also in samples/rsa/helloconsumer_xmlrpc.py)
+Here is the code for the consumer (also in ``samples/rsa/helloconsumer_xmlrpc.py``)

 .. code-block:: python